 Most people enjoy their time alone with horses during equine therapy.
 This is especially true since there are no distractions during equine therapy.
 This is because nobody talks to people directly while in horse therapy.
 In fact, individuals that are taking equine-assisted psychotherapy might be the ones doing all the talking while interacting with the horses.
 Hence why many individuals that take equine therapy feel like they can hear themselves think.

 Of course, an equine-assisted psychotherapy program has to be part of a comprehensive care plan.
 It’s not something that can stand alone in a fight against chemical dependency.
-Other addiction treatment programs and therapies that can be included in a care plan with equine therapy include:
+Other drug rehab programs and therapies that can be included in a care plan with equine therapy include:

 - Detoxification, which takes the drug out of the equation and in a safe, pain-free setting